visto9259/lmc-user-tutorial/README.md

 ## Branches

 ### starting-point
-The `starting-point` branch contains the Laminas MVC Skeleton with the Album module added but **BEFORE** the changes on this tutorial are applied.
-This is the starting point of the tutorial.
+The `starting-point` branch contains the Laminas MVC Skeleton with the Album module added but **BEFORE** the changes on the [Laminas: Part 1 - User Authentication using LmcUser](https://www.vistomedia.com/laminas-user-authentication-using-lmcuser/) tutorial are applied.
+This is the starting point for the tutorial.

 ### lmcuser-tutorial-part1

-The `lmcuser-tutorial-part1` branch contains the Laminas MVC Skeleton with the Album module added and **AFTER** the changes on this [tutorial](https://www.vistomedia.com/laminas-user-authentication-using-lmcuser/) are applied.
+The `lmcuser-tutorial-part1` branch contains the Laminas MVC Skeleton with the Album module added and **AFTER** the changes on this [Laminas: Part 1 - User Authentication using LmcUser](https://www.vistomedia.com/laminas-user-authentication-using-lmcuser/) tutorial are applied.

 You can use this to compare against your own modifications.